-Imperial College Union is a democracy, powered by the dedication, energy and skills of our thousands of members.
-Every year, 10,000 new students arrive at Imperial College London, and their ideas and talents combine to make the Imperial student experience one of the best in the UK - if not the world.
+Imperial College Union is a democracy, powered by the dedication, energy and skills of our thousands of volunteers.
+Every year, 10,000 new students arrive at Imperial College London, and their ideas and talent combine to make the Imperial student experience one of the best in the world.

 Through Imperial College Union, thousands of active students take leadership roles each year.
-Most of these roles are part-time and voluntary as, alongside their studies, students become Academic & Wellbeing Representatives, Constituent Union leaders, Liberation & Community Officers, or committee members of our 370+ Clubs, Societies & Projects.
+Many of these are voluntary positions, taken up alongside their studies, as they become Academic & Wellbeing Representatives, Constituent Union leaders, Liberation & Community Officers, or committee members of Clubs, Societies & Projects.
 Some students participate in our democracy and governance directly, as Student Trustees or Council Chair, speaking for their fellow students at the highest level of decision-making.

-And each year, seven students are elected to take a year out of their studies and into one of our paid, full-time leadership roles at the heart of Imperial student life.
+And each year, seven students are elected to take a year out of their studies to take one of our paid, full-time roles at the heart of Imperial student life.

-Taking up one of our volunteer or paid roles not only puts you at the heart of the Imperial student community - it will also give you skills and experiences that will boost your career and personal development.
+Taking up one of our volunteer or paid roles won't just put you at the heart of the Imperial student community - it will also give you skills and experiences that will boost your career and personal development before you have even left university.

-We are proud of the difference we make to the skills and confidence of our student leaders.
-When you take up a role, you can access a wide range of skills development opportunities that will give you invaluable insights and experience, desired by employers across all sectors.
+We're proud of the difference we make to the skills and confidence of our volunteers.
+When you volunteer with us, you can access a wide range of skills development opportunities that will give you invaluable insights and experience, desired by employers across all sectors.